-Tyrus Wings Aviation offers customized aircraft management under (FAR) Part 91, tailored to our clients needs Whether you currently own a private jet or are looking to acquire one, leave the details to us.
+Tyrus Wings Aviation in conjunction with it’s management partners offer customized aircraft management under (FAR) Part 91, and (FAR) Part 135 tailored to our clients needs Whether you currently own a private jet or are looking to acquire one, leave the details to us.
 With business becoming more and more global and terrorism on the increase, we believe a private jet needs to be private.
 All our aircraft are operated in a strictly confidential manner and our crews are trained to the highest standards.
 Accident records show fatal crashes on private jets out number those on airlines because of safety lapses.
 Having operated in both the private jet and airline worlds at Tyrus Wings Aviation we are proactive and give our pilots more simulator time than most airlines.

 With the Federal Aviation Authority (FAA) making it mandatory in March 2019 per (FAR) Part 121 that airline pilots complete upset recovery training in a full flight simulator, Tyrus Wings Aviation has been proactive in already introducing upset recovery training not only in a full flight simulator but also in an actual aircraft taught by former NASA astronauts.

 Our services include: